A Doctor’s Reputation is Their Most Important Asset

 If you’re not receiving many online reviews, it might be because you’re not encouraging patients to leave them.
 Ask your patients if they’d be willing to leave reviews about their experiences online when you send them follow up emails.

-According to a 2016 survey, 70% of consumers said they’ll leave a review for a business if they’re asked to.
+According to a 2016 survey, 70% of consumers said they’ll leave a review for a business if they’re asked to, according to Software Advice.
 If you’re concerned about asking for public feedback, know that requesting reviews rarely hurts a practice.
 In fact, more than 50% of patients report leaving positive reviews when they do rate a business.
 To compare, only 7% of patients write negative reviews.

 Before you do anything about a critical review, address it objectively.
 Consider the situation from the patient’s point of view, from a legal standpoint and from the public’s point of view.
 Examine the most professional response and how you can minimize the damage to your reputation while respecting confidentiality laws.